Contents

 Natural Resources Defense Council “Our Forests aren’t Fuel” campaign: NRDC website about the joint campaign to protect southern US forests from destruction for bioenergy.

-6. NGO briefings and reports:
+6. NGO briefings and reports on biomass energy:

 Violations at wood pellet plants harm Southern communities, Southern Environmental Law Center, November 2023